MicrosoftDocs/security/security-docs/zero-trust/adopt/secure-remote-hybrid-work.md

 - Conditional Access may take into account the relative health and patch status of the endpoint and the user's locations as conditional parameters.
 If endpoints are required to be managed to qualify them to access an app or service as an access condition, then endpoints need to be enrolled into management.
 - Modern apps that support modern authentication methods readily integrate with MFA-based authentication and Conditional Access policies.
 Understanding the number of applications and their authentication methods is critical.

 As you plan and stage the layers of protection to build Zero Trust, take advantage of resources provided by Microsoft.
-For securing remote and hybrid work, Microsoft provides a [Common Zero Trust identity and device access policies](/microsoft-365/security/office-365-security/identity-access-policies) set.
+To secure remote and hybrid work, Microsoft provides a [Common Zero Trust identity and device access policies](/microsoft-365/security/office-365-security/identity-access-policies) set.
 This is a set of policies that are tested and known to work well together.

 Here are the policies for three levels of protection.

 :::image type="content" source="../media/identity-device-access-policies-byplan.svg" alt-text="Diagram of the Zero Trust identity and device access policies showing the three levels of protection." lightbox="../media/identity-device-access-policies-byplan.svg":::

 This policy set includes a **Starting point** protection level with minimal user impact.
-This set of policies does not require enrolling devices into management.
+This set of policies doesn't require enrolling devices into management.
 When you’re ready and you’ve enrolled devices, you can then deploy the **Enterprise** level, which is recommended for Zero Trust.

 In addition to these protection levels, you can incrementally increase the scope of the policies in the following ways:

 - Apply the scope of the policies to a small set of users to begin with and then increase the scope of users included.
 User segmentation allows for risk mitigation against service outage or user disruption as only targeted users or devices are affected.
 - Start by adding Microsoft 365 apps and services to the scope of the policies.
 Then advance to include other SaaS apps your organization uses.
 When you’re ready, include apps you built in Azure or other cloud providers in the scope of the policies.

 Finally, don’t forget about your users.
-User adoption and communication is critical when implementing security for identities, similar to the importance of the initial user adoption of moving to Microsoft 365 from datacenter-based services.
+User adoption and communication are critical when implementing security for identities, similar to the importance of the initial user adoption of moving to Microsoft 365 from datacenter-based services.
 Single phase approaches rarely succeed when implementing security services.
 Security initiatives often fail due to increased friction for users if changes are disruptive and poorly communicated and tested.
 This is where executive sponsorship of security initiatives works best.
 When executives demonstrate support by adopting early in the deployment stages, it's easier for users to follow.

 To help with user education and adoption, Microsoft provides end-user rollout templates and materials you can download.
 These include instructions for how you can rebrand these and recommendations for sharing these with users.
 See [https://aka.ms/entratemplates](https://aka.ms/entratemplates).